 By enrolling in this course, doctors, nurses, social workers, homecare givers—all types of health care professionals—can more compassionately address the spiritual needs of their patients.

 Offered regionally, nationally, and internationally, the ISPEC© training course provides a unique opportunity for clinician and chaplain teams to learn how to encourage and empower other health care professionals, fellows, and students to address patients’ spiritual needs as an integral part of practicing health care.

-- A two-day train-the-trainer program, including presentations, case studies, discussions, and lab sessions to facilitate the development of spiritual care practices in health settings
+- A two-day training course, including presentations, case studies, discussions, and lab sessions to facilitate the development of spiritual care practices in health settings

 - Unlimited 1-year access to the © ISPEC online course, to be shared throughout your organization

 - A 1-year mentorship from leading faculty to support progress within your organization